-Using circular needles can make knitting small pieces in the round a doddle – such as socks, mittens and sleeves.
-If you have a small number of stitches on a circular needle then, regardless of how long the cable is or how short the actual needle part is, it is the case that you’ll be working at a tighter angle when inserting into the stitches.”
+“Using circular needles can make knitting small pieces in the round a doddle – such as socks, mittens and sleeves,” says Jane.
+“If you have a small number of stitches on a circular needle then, regardless of how long the cable is or how short the actual needle part is, it is the case that you’ll be working at a tighter angle when inserting into the stitches.”

 Cast on the required number of stitches onto one of the circular needles (here shown in metal) using your preferred method.
 (Why not try the German twisted cast on, a great option for socks?)

 Hold both sets of needles in your left hand with the stitches you have already knitted on the back needle and both needles with the tips facing to the right.

 * Pull the back needle through the stitches so that the stitches sit on the wire.
 Pick up the other end of the circular needle that you are holding to the front (shown here in metal) and knit across the stitches on this needle.

 Transfer both needles to your left hand once again, this time with the wooden needles at the front.
 Slip the stitches just worked onto the cable and slide the stitches on the wooden needle onto the tip pointing right.
 Use the other end of the wooden needles to knit across these stitches.

 Continue to repeat, turning the work after each set of stitches and ensuring that you always work stitches onto the tip of the same needle.
 So if the stitches start on the wooden needles, you need to knit them onto the other end of the wooden needles.

 We hope you enjoyed Jane’s guide to knitting in the round with two circular needles.
 You may find it takes a bit of practise to get used to this technique, but we think it’s worth getting to grips with!
 If you really don’t get on with this method, though, don’t worry – try Magic Loop or DPNs instead.
 You’re sure to find there’s a technique that’s just right for you.